DApIA-Project/Data-Converter/README.md

 \
 For CSV Opensky files :

 The order of the fields below is the order when converting SBS to CSV Opensky.
-However, the order of fields in a CSV file during a CSV Opensky to SBS conversion does not follow a certain pattern.
+However, the order of fields in a CSV Opensky file during a CSV Opensky to SBS conversion does not follow a certain pattern.

 | Number   | Field          |